 Barack Obama was an award-winning author before he was a Nobel Peace Prize-winning president.
-The publication of the first volume of his presidential memoirs, A Promised Land, this November, has been a long awaited event and sales are expected to be every bit as sensational as they were for Becoming, the memoir published by Michelle Obama in 2018.
+The publication of the first volume of his presidential memoirs, A Promised Land, had sensational sales.
+His wife, former first lady Michelle Obama has also written best-selling books.

 Barack Obama’s first foray into memoir was Dreams from My Father, the much acclaimed memoir about his early life growing up in the United States and his pilgrimage to Kenya, the country where his father had been born and to which he returned when Barack was a young child.

 Before becoming President he wrote The Audacity of Hope: Thoughts on Reclaiming the American Dream, which was published in 2006.
 This was something of a political manifesto, setting out his vision for how to deliver on the promise of democracy and how to try and overcome the obstacles and obstructions that partisanship, special interests and money can often throw in its way.
 Finally, a collection of his speeches were published in 2017 as We Are the Change We Seek.
 These cover speeches from his early political career and throughout his eight years as President.